The Lioness running a ‘safe place’ for Kenyan girls

 It is located in Nyahururu Town, a four-hour drive from the Kenyan capital Nairobi.

-When BBC Sport Africa visits late in the afternoon, five of the girls arrive soon after, chit-chatting amongst themselves following a day at school.
+When BBC Sport Africa visits late in the afternoon, five of the girls arrive soon after, chit-chatting among themselves following a day at school.

 After a quick debrief on how lessons went, they change into their training kit.
 Mary, who has a daughter of her own, tells them to stop giggling - for her it is important they learn to have a proper voice of their own.